| WHY

 horses were utilitarian, versatile animals with placid dispositions,

-other ranch work.
-The Saddlehorse pulled wagons cleared
+and perform other ranch work.
+The Saddlehorse pulled wagons

-road systems allowed for carriage travel.
-A portion of them
+systems allowed for carriage travel.
+A portion of them became

-became in later days, the beginning of the Show Horse in
+in later days, the beginning of the Show Horse in America.

-America.
-This stock eventually evolved into what we know
+This stock eventually evolved into what we know today as

 Much